ballerina-platform/ballerina-distribution/examples/graphql-service-union-types/graphql_service_union_types.md

 # GraphQL service - Union Types

-A GraphQL schema can have union types, that can include two or more `OBJECT` types.
-In Ballerina, `distinct` `service` objects can be used to define members of a union type.
-Then a Ballerina union type can be used to define the GraphQL union type.
-Use a union type to represent a type that consists of a set of possible `OBJECT` types, but provide no guarantee for common fields.
+The Ballerina GraphQL package allows defining union types as defined in the GraphQL specification.
+However, the Ballerina union type that represent a GraphQL union type can only consist of `distinct` `service` classes.
+This is because the Ballerina type system is structurally-typed, whereas the GraphQL type system is nominally-typed.
+The `distinct` types are the only types in Ballerina which have the similar behavior to nominal-types.
+Use union types when an API requires a type that consists more than one type.

 ::: code graphql_service_union_types.bal :::